TheParaziT/anomaly-modding-book/docs/references/file-formats/animations/omf.md

 Description of the nested chunk that stores the animations The animation name comes first, which is a string ending with a null byte.
 Next is an unsigned 32-bit integer, which specifies the number of animation frames.
-The following data is the dice transforms.
+The following data is the bone transforms.
 For each bone, rotation, movement, and flags are stored.
 Flags come first.
 Flags is an unsigned 8 bit integer.
 The first bit of this byte indicates if the movement is modifiable.
 If the bit is 1, then the movement has values throughout all frames.